PowerShell/SecretManagement/README.md

 ### Set-Secret

 Adds a secret to a specific extension vault, or to the default vault if no vault is specified

+### Set-SecretInfo

+Adds or replaces additional secret metadata to an existing secret in the vault.
+Metadata is not stored securely.

 ### Get-Secret